UlyssesZh/UlyssesZh.github.io/_posts/2022-11-20-high-dim-mechanics.md

 A problem that I am too lazy to consider:
 Consider the Minkowski universe.
-Poincaré transformations are defined as those affine transformations that preserve the spacetime distance between events, and the spacetime distance is defined as the difference of the square of Euclidean distance in time space and the square of Euclidean distance in space space.
+Poincar&eacute; transformations are defined as those affine transformations that preserve the spacetime distance between events, and the spacetime distance is defined as the difference of the square of Euclidean distance in time space and the square of Euclidean distance in space space.
-The principle of special relativity guarantees that the equation of motion of closed systems is invariant under Poincaré transformations.
+The principle of special relativity guarantees that the equation of motion of closed systems is invariant under Poincar&eacute; transformations.
 Find the Lagrangian of a single free particle system.